AtharvaThorve/monkE/README.md

 ## Overview

 `monkE` is a simple, dynamically-typed programming language.
-This project is a **work in progress** and aims to implement the core features of the language as described in the book.
 The interpreter is written in Go.

+The aim of the project was to learn core concepts of interpreters such as:
+- lexer
+- parser
+- abstract syntax tree
+- object system
+- evaluator
+- builtin functions

 ## Table of Contents